Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The requirements for signaling splice points and content conditioning at respective splice points are as follows.

    1. The preferred method for signaling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
-The timed metadata track sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin as defined in [!scte214-3].
-The command carried in the binary SCTE-35 shall carry a splice info section with spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.
+      The timed metadata track sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin as defined in [[!SCTE214-3]].
+The command carried in the binary SCTE-35 SHALL carry a splice info section with spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.

    2. Information related to splicing, whether SCTE-35 based or by other means, whether in an EventMessageBox or timed metadata track sample or event MUST be available to the receiver at least four seconds before the media segment with the intended splice point.

    3. The splice time SHALL equal the presentation time of the metadata sample or event message, as the SCTE-35 timing is based on MPEG-2 TS and has no meaning in CMAF or DASH.
 The media ingest source is responsible for the frame accurate conversion of this time similar to for the media segments.

    4. In case a separate SCTE-35 command is used as a CUE-IN, the actual duration of the break SHALL match the announced break duration in the CUE-OUT in the initial SCTE-35 command.

    5. In case segmentation descriptors are used and multiple descriptors are present, a separate event message with a duration corresponding to each of the descriptors SHOULD be used.

    6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISOBMFF, for example, using per sample flags in track run box if needed.
 In case dual-encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

 The conditioning follows [[=DASH-IFad=]] shown in Figure 9: